ORNL/cpp-proposals-pub/D1673/blas_interface.md

 differences are constraints on what entries of the matrix algorithms may access, and assumptions about the matrix's mathematical properties.
-Trying to express those constraints or assumptions as "layouts" or "accessors" always violates the spirit of `basic_mdspan`, and sometimes the law as well.
+Trying to express those constraints or assumptions as "layouts" or "accessors" violates the spirit (and sometimes the law) of `basic_mdspan`.

 The packed matrix "types" do describe actual arrangements of matrix elements in memory that are not the same as in General.
 This is why